BRETT MURRAY

 New Sculptures, Gallery Frank Hänel, Frankfurt, Germany

-Anima-L: Der Mensch im Tier - Das tier im Mensch, Eislingen Kunstverrein, Germany
+Anima-L: Der Mensch im Tier - Das tier im Mensch, Eislingen Kunstverein, Germany

 Groundswell, Mermaid Theatre, London, UK